atomisthq/docs/docs/user/index.md

 with Slack if you have it.
 Spawn your own software delivery machine, and integrate with other tools as you choose.

+This page describes enrollment with Atomist as a service.
+When you enroll in the Atomist service, you get built-in automations such as Lifecycle Messages (Slack notifications on code push, PR, issue etc with action buttons) and commands like "create issue".
+And your own Software Delivery Machines will work on events and commands from your whole organization.

+You can also use a Software Delivery Machine (SDM) on your laptop, individually, without enrolling in the service.
+To get going with a Local SDM, check the [Developer Quick Start][quick-start].

+[quick-start]: ../quick-start.md (Quick Start)

-This page describes enrollment with Atomist, specifically how to create an Atomist _workspace_.
+This page describes how to create an Atomist _workspace_.
 An Atomist workspace connects your code, build, deployment, and runtime platforms into a single, cohesive model of how your team provides value: delivering great solutions.